 I’m one of those people who loves running in the cold.
 It’s sometimes hard to get out the door but once I’m out there, I love it.
 And I much prefer winter running over summer running.
 I don’t have to deal with snow very often in North Carolina, but it does it very cold at times.
 When I lived in Utah, I had to be more careful about running in the snow, but at least I didn’t have to contend with the humid cold like we get in the South.
 But cold is cold is cold!
 And it’s important to dress appropriately for it so you enjoy your runs more (and stay safe!)

 I actually really love the cold weather.
-The air is so refreshing and I think it helps de-puff my eyes when Thomas doesn’t sleep. 😉 That and good eye cream.
-Even though I’m not running often right now (I’m in my third trimester of pregnancy with our second baby!), I wanted to re-share this blog post since I know it can be helpful to hear what other runners wear when temperatures start to drop.
-(Also, this time of year is when you might start shopping for your friends and family who also run, and I’ve got you covered in this Gift Guide for Runners!)
+The air is so refreshing, and I think it helps de-puff my eyes when I don’t sleep well.
+That and good eye cream.
+Even though I’m not running often right now (I’m weeks away from having our second baby!), I wanted to re-share this blog post since I know it can be helpful to hear what other runners wear when temperatures start to drop.

 I used to over-dress almost every single run, but after a few years of trial and error, I got a pretty good routine down for cold weather runs.